CelesteRCodes/CelesteRCodes/README.md

 * celestercodes@gmail.com
 * https://github.com/CelesteRCodes
 <br>
-Feel free to ask me about anything, especially any of my interests!
+Feel free to ask me about anything, especially any of my interests! <br>
-Would love to collab with other developers on anything as well so please don't be shy!
+Would love to collab with other developers on anything as well so please don't be shy! <br>
 I want to LEARN all that I can when it comes to this big world of programming, so help is definitely wanted! 😄

 Skills: (multiple certificates earned; still polishing syntax 😉)